ASZM101/playwright-scrapers/planning.md

 - ✅ Scholarship finder (MVP done)

 ## General Updates
+- Add more details about how to run to each section on readme
+- Remove redundant instructions on readme
 - Ensure comments are consistent in all scrapers
 - Add note to readme about possibly having to adjust timeout times to adapt to different internet speeds and each user's preference (though need to keep in mind that script could fail if timeouts too short)
 - Add more logger info updates throughout each process (especially useful for headless mode)